• Skip to primary navigation

 How long will Crab Apple Jelly keep for?

-Crab Apple Jelly can be stored in a cool dark place for up to a year but once open should be kept in the fridge and consumed within a couple of months.
+Crab Apple Jelly can be stored in a cool dark place for up to a year.

 2 jars of Crab Apple Jelly.